-Spatial analysis allows you to solve complex location-oriented problems, find patterns, assess trends and make decisions.
+Spatial analysis allows you to solve complex location-oriented problems, explore and understand your data from a geographic perspective, determine relationships, detect and quantify patterns, assess trends, and make predictions and decisions.
 Spatial analysis goes beyond mapping and allows you to study the characteristics of places and the relationships among them.
-Spatial analysis lends new perspectives to your decision making.
+Spatial analysis lends new perspectives to your decision-making.

 You can use the analysis and geoprocessing capabilities in ArcGIS Pro to answer many spatial questions and perform spatial analysis.
-To perform spatial analysis, first frame your question.
-Then prepare and analyze your data.
-Finally, visualize and communicate your results.
 Spatial analysis in ArcGIS Pro is extended from 2D to 3D and through time.

-Using geoprocessing tools in ArcGIS Pro, you can perform the following types of operations on geographic data:
+Using spatial analysis capabilities in ArcGIS Pro, you can perform the following types of operations on geographic data: